rabithole/commercial/commercial/README.md

 - add notes to draft order submision
 - Link collections page search results to their perspective products.
 - Error handling if product does not have an accurate price displayed.
+- Implement login and account creation for clients

 - Login and protected route emplementation
 --- This will set the company Shopify ID.